ashwingadam3/telegarm-chat-summerizer/README.md

-# Telegram Web Chat Analyzer
+# Telegram Web Chat Summerizer

 A sophisticated Manifest V3 Chrome Extension that securely extracts and analyzes the messages from any active group chat on Telegram Web.